-As of April 2, 2019, the Kitsap County Department of Community Development has received 70 public comments regarding the interim ordinance regulating Group Residential Facilities-Secured High Risk.
-All public feedback received is attached in the public comment matrix and exhibits that follow.
+As of June 28, 2019, the Kitsap County Department of Community Development received 153 public comments regarding proposed regulations for high-risk secured facilities.
+All public comments and exhibits received are attached.
 The concerns raised, and staff responses are summarized by topic below:

 Response # Topic and Staff Response 1 Ban these facilities from being built in Kitsap County We understand concerns with the impact these facilities may have in Kitsap County.
 Local communities are not able to ban these facilities from being built because state law requires counties and cities to allow these facilities.
-However, the County can adopt regulations that ensure neighborhood compatibility and safety by: • restricting these facilities to certain zones; • limiting their proximity to risk potential facilities, such as schools, to the extent allowed under state law; • requiring landowners within a half mile of a proposed facility to receive notification so they are aware of the applicant's request and can participate in the permit review process; • Holding a neighborhood meeting prior to processing a permit application; and • Requiring a public hearing before the County's hearing examiner 2 Status of the existing facility on Viking Way Several public comments discuss concerns regarding the existing facility on Viking Way and question whether it is a permitted use in a residential zone.
+However, the County can adopt regulations that ensure neighborhood compatibility and safety by: • restricting these facilities to certain zones; • limiting their proximity to risk potential facilities, such as schools, to the extent allowed under state law; • requiring landowners within a half mile of a proposed facility to receive notification so they are aware of the applicant's request and can participate in the permit review process; • Holding a neighborhood meeting prior to processing a permit application; and • Requiring a public hearing before the County's hearing examiner.
+2 Status of the existing facility on Viking Way Several public comments discuss concerns regarding the existing facility on Viking Way and question whether it is a permitted use in a residential zone.
 The Department of Community Development sent a notice of violation to the landowner and property manager on March 5, 2019 that determined the existing facility was in violation of Title 17, Kitsap County Zoning Code, for maintaining an unpermitted use.
 The landowner and property manager have appealed the Department's determination.
 The appeal will be considered by the County's Hearing Examiner.
-As of March 28, 2019, a date has not been set for the appeal hearing.
+The Hearing Examiner's decision is anticipated by the end of July.
 3 Outings in the community & supervision We understand concerns related to court-approved community outings.
 Unfortunately, local communities are not able to regulate the operations of these facilities, staff training, or limit outings in the community.
 These provisions are put in place by superior court and Kitsap County has no authority in court proceedings.
 We encourage you to reach out to your state representatives to address your concerns with facility operations and outings.